Green sign from Kevin Boniface on Vimeo.

 A young man wearing a yellow vest, faded red boxer shorts and fluffy yellow slippers was sat on my neighbour's front step in the rain at 5.30am.
 Later, I saw a fox on Station Road.

 On the bus I overheard a man telling his companion that he’d shat himself in bed after drinking too many turbo diesels in the pub.

 Mrs Shaw gave me a bag of home grown tomatoes.
-She said she was completely self-sufficient as far as tomatoes were concerned.
+She said she's completely self-sufficient as far as tomatoes were concerned.

 Dr Groves opened his front door to take his mail.
-He said “It’s a reasonable day by the looks of it.”
+“It’s a reasonable day by the looks of it” he said.

 That’s all he said, then he got back into his VW Passat and drove away.

 At the Chartered Accountants, a chubby white male Chartered Accountant with brown plastic rimmed glasses, a white shirt and a grey suit was talking to a slim white female Chartered Accountant in a white shirt and a slightly lighter grey suit — with a fine check.